wp-plugins/flexytalk-widget/readme.txt

 For the latest updates and news, please visit our [website](http://www.flexytalk.com/category/news), or follow us on [Facebook](http://www.facebook.com/FlexyTalk) and [Twitter](http://twitter.com/FlexyTalk)

 * **New!
+10/11/2013  Integrated login to FlexyIM Web Client: **  Now you can start going online and chat with you customers with one click straight from your WP plugin.

+* **New!
+10/03/2013  Widget-only installation: **  Disable the site-wide installation and use FlexyTalk WP widget where you want FlexyTalk chat bar to be visible

+* **New!
+10/01/2013  Avatar Upload: **  We have added customer Avatar upload, so you can upload your own Avatar without having a Gravatar account.

+* **New!
 09/20/2013 Cloud Stored Configuration:**  All your settings you make to customize your FlexyTalk widget are stored on the Cloud, and can be used in multiple FlexyTalk plugins.

 * **New!
 05/20/2013 CDN Enabled:** All content served by FlexyTalk is distributed around 23 datacenters around the world

 * **New!
 05/12/2013 Automatic pop up chat widget:** The widget will popup after 15 seconds on a page showing a greeting message and inviting the user to chat

 * **New!
 05/12/2013 Clickable links on widget:** Just send a qualified URL as a chat message and the widget displays a clickable link

 * **New!
 05/12/2013** Sound Alerts

 * **New!
 04/21/2013** Displays an apologize if the agent waits too long to accept a chat request

 * **New!
 04/21/2013 Improved Chat Request:** FlexyTalk will ask you if you want to accept the chat request.
 The user will see a progress bar indicator

 * **New!
 03/30/2013 Eye catching 3D agents on toolbar:** Display an agent image above the toolbar.
 Select gender and size of the agent image.

 * **New!
 03/29/2013 Toggle OFFLINE-ONLINE Chat toolbar:** When a new visitor enters your site, FlexyTalk checks your availability status and show online/offline messages

 * **New!
 01/16/2013 GRAVATAR Integration:** Let the visitors know who they are chatting with.
 Display your picture, current location and a brief text about you.
 Fill you profile at  <http://www.gravatar.com>

 * **New!
 01/05/2013 FACEBOOK Integration:** You are a few clicks away from bringing our live chat solution to your FACEBOOK fan page.
 Maximize Facebook's potential for new sales and leads.

 **FREE PLAN:**